mlafleur/mlafleur.github.io/_posts/2003-10-09-out-from-the-dust.md

 ---
-Title: Out From The Dust
+title: Out From The Dust
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 =Verdana>I've learned something this month.
 Ok, I learned a few things: